Generic Name: deflazacort (dee-FLAYZ-a-kort) (Oral route)

 This medicine may cause you to get more infections than usual.
 Avoid people who are sick or have infections and wash your hands often.
 If you are exposed to chickenpox or measles, tell your doctor right away.
 If you start to have a fever, chills, sore throat, or any other sign of an infection, call your doctor right away.

-While you are being treated with deflazacort, do not have any immunizations (vaccines) without your doctor's approval.
+While you are being treated with deflazacort, do not have any live or live-attenuated immunizations (vaccines) at least 4 to 6 weeks before starting this medicine without your doctor's approval.
 Deflazacort may lower your body's resistance and the vaccine may not work as well or you might get the infection the vaccine is meant to prevent.
 In addition, you should not be around other persons living in your household who receive live virus vaccines because there is a chance they could pass the virus on to you.
 Some examples of live vaccines include measles, mumps, influenza (nasal flu vaccine), poliovirus (oral form), rotavirus, and rubella.
 Do not get close to them and do not stay in the same room with them for very long.
 If you have questions about this, talk to your doctor.

 If you use this medicine for a long time, do not suddenly stop using it without checking first with your doctor.
 You may need to slowly decrease your dose before stopping it completely.

-Using this medicine may increase risk of gastrointestinal perforation.
+Using this medicine may increase the risk of stomach or bowel perforation.
 It usually occurs in patients with stomach ulcers or other digestive problems.
 Tell your doctor right away if you have severe abdominal or stomach pain, cramping, or burning, bloody, black, or tarry stools, or vomiting of material that looks like coffee grounds, severe and continuing.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.